Wolf480pl/wolf480pl.github.com/_posts/2015-06-30-reached-blog.target.md

 ---
 Oh, hi!

 I just got my blog up and running.
-It's powered by [Jekyll], using my custom theme.
+It's powered by [Jekyll], using my [custom theme][theme].
 You can find the source code of the blog in this [GitHub repo][repo].
 The theme's license is [MIT], and the text is... let's say [CC-BY].
 So yeah...

 Anyway, I'll be trying to write a post here whenever I encounter an interesting issue, or solve an interesting problem.
 Meanwhile, you can read the [About] page.
 It's kinda long, so sorry for that, but I hope that the way it's split into subsections makes it more readable and less TL;DR-ish.